genesisneo/project-hermes/README.md

 `$ gulp`

 Default, this will create the server, watch for file changes and reload the page, open page your working on.
+Please note to keep this is the background.

 `$ gulp deploy`

 This command will split your `preview.html`, separate subscription flow to `default.html` and creative to `index.html`.

+`$ gulp qr`

+This command will create a QR code for you to check your page on your mobile devices.
+Please note that this will only open `preview.html`.

 ### Before pushing:
 ------